American Heart Association Training Center

 1. Identify Your Needs: Choose the course that matches your professional, community, or personal goals.

-5. Receive Certification: Earn your AHA-standard CPR certification and card, often on the same day.
+4. Receive Your Card: Earn your AHA-standard CPR training card, on the same day.

 Start Your CPR Training Journey in Newark